Diksha2097/DIKSHA-KAUSHAL/README.md

 >This is DIKSHA KAUSHAL :girl: .
 I am a first year student of mechanical enginerring at NIT Hamirpur.I am bascically from Nahan distt.
 Sirmaur Himachal Pradesh.

->A student :bag: , An editor :computer: , A travel lover :bus: , A kinda dancer :notes: and singer :guitar: , A learner :student: , An explorer :tophat: etc as life goes on.
+>A student :: , An editor :computer: , A travel lover :bus: , A kinda dancer :notes: and singer :guitar: , A learner :student: , An explorer :tophat: etc as life goes on.

 ## ABOUT MY EDUCATION :book: :pen: